-Recent orchestral highlights include the MET Orchestra at Carnegie Hall, London Symphony, Gewandhausorchester Leipzig, Vienna Symphony, New York Philharmonic, Deutsches Symphonie-Orchester Berlin, Chicago Symphony, Orchestre National de France, Cleveland, Philadelphia and Boston Symphony Orchestras, Frankfurt Radio Symphony, Pittsburgh Symphony, Minnesota Orchestra, Sydney Symphony, Hong Kong Philharmonic.
-Alongside his concerto work, James Ehnes maintains a busy recital schedule.
-He performs regularly at Wigmore Hall, Carnegie Hall, Symphony Center Chicago, Amsterdam Concertgebouw, Ravinia, Montreux, Chaise-Dieu, the White Nights Festival in St Petersburg, Festival de Pâques in Aix, and the Salzburg Festival.
+Recent orchestral highlights include the Metropolitan Opera Orchestra at Carnegie Hall, London Symphony, Gedwandhausorchester Leipzig, New York Philharmonic, Deutsches Symphonie-Orchester Berlin, Chicago Symphony, Orchestre National de France, Cleveland Orchestra, Philadelphia Orchestra, Boston Symphony, Pittsburgh Symphony, Minnesota Orchestra, Sydney Symphony, and Hong Kong Philharmonic.
+Alongside his concerto work, James Ehnes maintains a busy recital schedule and performs regularly at Wigmore Hall, Carnegie Hall, Symphony Center Chicago, and Amsterdam’s Concertgebouw.

-In 2010, he established the Ehnes Quartet, with whom he has performed in Europe at venues including Wigmore Hall, Auditorium du Louvre in Paris and Théâtre du Jeu de Paume in Aix, amongst others.
-Ehnes has an extensive discography and has won many awards for his recordings including a Gramophone Award, a GRAMMY Award and JUNO awards.
+In 2010, he established the Ehnes Quartet, with whom he has performed throughout North America, Europe, and Asia.
+Ehnes has an extensive discography of over 40 CDs and has won many awards for his recordings, including a Gramophone Award, a GRAMMY Award and 11 JUNO awards.

-Ehnes began violin studies at the age of four, became a protégé of the noted Canadian violinist Francis Chaplin at age nine, made his orchestral debut with Orchestre Symphonique de Montréal at age 13 and graduated from The Juilliard School in 1997, winning the Peter Mennin Prize for Outstanding Achievement and Leadership in Music.
-He is a Fellow of the Royal Society of Canada and in 2010 was appointed a Member of the Order of Canada.
-James Ehnes plays the “Marsick” Stradivarius of 1715. (jamesehnes.com)
+James Ehnes began violin studies at the age of four, made his orchestral debut with l’Orchestre Symphonique de Montréal at age 13 and graduated from The Juilliard School in 1997, winning the Peter Mennin Prize for Outstanding Achievement and Leadership in Music.
+He is a Fellow of the Royal Society of Canada, a Member of the Order of Canada, and has received honorary degrees from Brandon University and the University of British Columbia.
+James Ehnes plays the “Marsick” Stradivarius of 1715.